chenq7/VideoNight/README.md

 ![](app/assets/gifs/search.gif)

-Search and trending is done using ajax requests to custom routes in the video controller
+Search and trending are done using ajax requests to custom routes in the video controller

 ```
   def search